The Sunsphere Fund

 Ms. A. D. Asher created My Friend the Sunsphere to inspire children to fall in love with Knoxville, this city they’re growing up in or even just visiting.
 Asher admired the Sunsphere as a child when her family attended the World’s Fair, and has cherished it for 13 years as a Knoxville resident.
 When she learned that Visit Knoxville had created the Sunsphere Fund, she knew her book would be a perfect fit.
 This full-color, hardcover treasure contains over 110 original photographs that show a family enjoying a wonderful day of adventures in Knoxville.
 The entertaining story, from the viewpoint of a delightful child who introduces Mom and Dad to a very special friend, will bring families closer as they read and laugh together.

-Asher is pleased to partner with Visit Knoxville this holiday season, with $5 from the sale of each book going toward The Sunsphere Fund.
+Asher is pleased to partner with Visit Knoxville, with $5 from the sale of each book going toward The Sunsphere Fund.
 Limited quantities are available at the Visitors Center Gift Shop or online.

 To discuss ways to partner with Visit Knoxville on items to benefit the Sunsphere Fund,